bigdatagenomics/adam/README.md

 ADAM stores data in a column-oriented format, [Parquet](http://parquet.io), which improves search performance and compression without an index.
 In addition, Parquet data is designed to be splittable and work well with distributed systems like Hadoop.
-ADAM supports Hadoop 1.x and Hadoop 2.x systems.
+ADAM supports Hadoop 1.x and Hadoop 2.x systems out of the box.

 Once you convert your BAM file, it can be directly accessed by [Hadoop Map-Reduce](http://hadoop.apache.org), [Spark](http://spark-project.org/),